For detailed information on the most recent Management Engineering program and curriculum, please visit the undergraduate studies calendar.

 Management Sciences Option

-The MSCI option consists simply of six courses: three (3) required and three (3) elective courses.
+The MSCI option consists of six courses.
 Many of these courses have equivalents from other programs.

 - At least three of the six courses must be MSCI courses from the Department of Management Sciences.

-- A maximum of one course not from the approved list may be counted toward the option, with written approval from the MSCI option coordinator and the associate chair of undergraduate studies in the student's home department.
-You must complete a course substitution request form (PDF) for a substitution to be considered.
+- A maximum of one course not from the approved list may be counted toward the option, with approval from the MSCI option coordinator.
+The course must relate to Management Sciences.

 - You may take both MSCI 211 and MSCI 311, in which case one will count toward the required courses and the other toward the elective courses.